 Perhaps it would be worrying for the British authorities and public to know that a restaurant, even in times of crisis, declares incomes higher than those accrued, but eventually payed less tax to the HMRC?
 Or to know that an individual, fluent in different languages and able negotiate with narcotraffickers and financial professionals, has been setting up company after company in the UK, as shells for both Italian mafia clans and other international criminal groups?
 Italian authorities target both small-time crooks and international conmen as part of a system that connects minor crimes to major ones.
 The British approach, by comparison, is fragmented.

 It might come as a surprise to some people to realise that the filmography and literature depicting the mafia as drug traffickers, extortionists or murderers is incomplete.
 They have extended their insidious reach deep throughout the professional world.
 If the Italian legal arsenal was extended to the UK, then tens of thousands of workers in the City of London would sleep very uneasily.

 In the UK, the focus is on the end activities and not the structures beneath.
-The British authority charged with fighting mafia-type organisations, the National Crime Agency, only prosecute when a lengthy prison sentence is being sought.
+The British authority charged with fighting mafia-type organisations, the National Crime Agency, only prosecutes when a lengthy prison sentence is being sought.
 But mafias are about networks and connections, money and opportunities, from street crime and drug dealing to corporate investment.
-Though things are slowly changing, in the UK, because of the nature of the legal system, we cannot yet prove that the ‘Ndrangheta exists.
+Although things are slowly changing because of the nature of the legal system in the UK, we cannot yet prove that the ’Ndrangheta exists.
 This is not necessarily because the police and judiciary are better in Italy.
 It’s simply because the Italians have been fighting the mafia for over a century.